Rangampet-Vaishnavi-Yadav/Android_Security/README.md

 An automated, multi-layered real-time security daemon designed to intercept, analyze, and mitigate complex software threat vectors on Android environments.

 ## 🚀 Overview
 Modern mobile threats span far beyond simple malicious links.
-This project serves as an intelligent background security agent that parses incoming data streams, file drops, and decoded QR data in real-time, matching telemetry patterns against an explicit database of classified cyber threats.
+This project serves as an intelligent background security agent that parses incoming data streams and file drops in real-time, matching telemetry patterns against an integrated database of classified cyber threats.

 ---